Menu

 2. From Detail View: Click three-dots menu in report → Send to…

-Supported integrations include Jira, Asana, GitHub, Notion, and Monday.com.
+Supported integrations include Jira (Cloud and Server), Asana, GitHub, Notion, Monday.com, ClickUp, Fibery, and Redmine.

 Best Practices